canonical/netplan/doc/netplan-yaml.md

 - **wifis** (mapping)

   > Configures physical Wifi interfaces as client, adhoc or access point.

+- **nm-devices** (mapping)

+  > `nm-devices` are used in situations where Netplan doesn't support the connection type.
+The raw configuration expected by NetworkManager can be defined and will be passed as is (passthrough) to the `.nmconnection` file.
+Users will not normally use this type of device.

 All the properties for all the device types will be described in the next sections.